nickTheof/Java/README.md

 # Tic Tac Toe Game

 A simple console-based Tic Tac Toe game implemented in Java.
-The game includes functionality for two human players and an option for a player to compete against the computer.
+The game includes functionality for a player to compete against the computer.
 The board size is customizable, allowing for various configurations beyond the classic 3x3 grid.

 ## Features